parca-dev/parca-agent/README.md

                                    The timeout duration to cancel upload
                                    requests.
       --debuginfo-upload-cache-duration=5m
-                                   The duration to cache debuginfo upload exists checks for.
+                                   The duration to cache debuginfo upload
+                                   responses for.
+      --debuginfo-disable-caching
+                                   Disable caching of debuginfo.
       --symbolizer-jit-disable     Disable JIT symbolization.
       --dwarf-unwinding-disable    Do not unwind using .eh_frame information.
       --verbose-bpf-logging        Enable verbose BPF logging.